A

 Constraint Adherence

-The most heavily weighted BM Score dimension.
+The most heavily weighted BTS dimension.
 Measures how reliably an AI agent operates within its defined rules and guardrails - even under adversarial conditions.

 Full definition →